 The implementation requirements for the Ten Mile River Sediment TMDL in this General Permit are based on the North Coast TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Ten Mile River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set a sediment waste load allocation (WLA) for point sources at zero (0) as there are no point sources of discharge in the basin.
+This TMDL set a sediment waste load allocation for point sources at zero (0) as there are no point sources of discharge in the basin.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Quality Control Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Quality Control Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 xvi.
 Trinity River Sediment TMDL

-The U.S. EPA established the Trinity River Sediment TMDL on December 20, 2001 to address the impairment of the Trinity River and its tributaries due to sediment.
+The U.S. EPA established the Trinity River Sediment TMDL on December 20, 2001, to address the impairment of the Trinity River and its tributaries due to sediment.
 This TMDL does not apply to lands under tribal jurisdiction and South Fork Trinity River.

 The implementation requirements for the Trinity River Sediment TMDL in this General Permit are based on the Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy directs the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.

-WLA Translation
+Waste Load Allocation Translation

 This TMDL identified discharges under the Construction General Permit from construction sites larger than 5 acres as current and prospective point sources that may discharge sediment in the watershed and are therefore considered Responsible Dischargers.
 The source analysis evaluated sediment loading at a subarea scale.
 The source analysis did not attempt to distinguish sediment loading at the scale of specific land ownerships nor did it distinguish between land areas subject to NPDES regulation and land areas not subject to NPDES regulation.
-Therefore, this TMDL includes separate but identical load allocations for nonpoint sources and waste load allocations (WLAs) for each subarea.
+Therefore, this TMDL includes separate but identical load allocations for nonpoint sources and waste load allocations for each subarea.

 Table 40 – TMDL and Allocations by Source Category for Upper Area (tons/mi2/year)